aloeser/Etherlords2Map/README.md

 ## Paleness / Colorlessness
 At some point in the story line (lvl 14ish), the antagonist will unleash paleness.
-The disturbances of the ether streams might make the monsters you encounter more dangerous, e.g, allowing them to use spells from different races (which does happen before, but way less frequently).
+The disturbances of the ether streams might make the monsters you encounter more dangerous, e.g., by allowing them to use spells from different races (which does happen before, but way less frequently).

 ## Story
 This paragraph contains spoilers about the story.
 Do not read it if you do not want to be spoilered.